0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_2.8.md

 Diffie-Hellman key exchange depends for its security on the presumed difficulty of solving the discrete logarithm problem.

-By design, many Diffie-Hellman implementations use the same pre-generated prime for their field, because of the reuse of primes generating precomputation for just one prime would expose millions of implementations.
+By design, many Diffie-Hellman implementations use the same pre-generated prime for their field, because of the reuse of primes generating pre-computation for just one prime would expose millions of implementations.
 This vulnerability was known as early as 1992.

 Claims on the practical implications of the attack at the time were however disputed by security researchers but over the years it is expected that many primes were and still are being calculated practically making all primes of 2048 bit or less considered weak or vulnerable.